srivarra/zarrwhals/docs/contributing.md

 ## Code Style

-We use [pre-commit](https://pre-commit.com/) for consistent formatting.
+We use [prek](https://github.com/j178/prek) for consistent formatting and other checks.
 Run checks locally:

 /// tab | uv
     new: true